primer3-org/primer3docs/reference_docs/readme.txt

 10. INVOKING primer3_core
 11. COMMAND LINE TAGS
 12. INPUT AND OUTPUT CONVENTIONS
+13. HOW TO MIGRATE TAGS TO VERSION 4
-13. "Sequence" Input Tags
+14. "Sequence" Input Tags
-14. "Global" Input Tags
+15. "Global" Input Tags
-15. "Program" Input Tags
+16. "Program" Input Tags
-16. AN EXAMPLE
+17. AN EXAMPLE
-17. OUTPUT TAGS
+18. OUTPUT TAGS
-18. EXAMPLE OUTPUT
+19. EXAMPLE OUTPUT
-19. ADVICE FOR PICKING PRIMERS
+20. ADVICE FOR PICKING PRIMERS
-20. CAUTIONS
+21. CAUTIONS
-21. WHAT TO DO IF PRIMER3 CANNOT FIND ANY PRIMERS?
+22. WHAT TO DO IF PRIMER3 CANNOT FIND ANY PRIMERS?
-22. DIFFERENCES FROM EARLIER VERSIONS
+23. DIFFERENCES FROM EARLIER VERSIONS
-23. EXIT STATUS CODES
+24. EXIT STATUS CODES
-24. THE PRIMER3 WWW INTERFACE
+25. THE PRIMER3 WWW INTERFACE
-25. ACKNOWLEDGMENTS
+26. ACKNOWLEDGMENTS

 1. COPYRIGHT AND LICENSE